 What You Need To Make Marimekko Hanging Bucket Storage

-- Hooks for hanging bucket storage.
+• Hooks for hanging bucket storage.
 Coat hooks with a long arm are best.

-- Scrap piece of wood, I used a bit of an old pine floorboard.
+• Scrap piece of wood, I used a bit of an old pine floorboard.

-- Black paint
+• Black paint

-Decoupaging The Upcycled Hanging Storage Buckets
+Decoupaging The Hanging Buckets

-1. The first thing to do is to paint the buckets white.
-This is to stop the print showing through the decoupage.
-I actually painted 2 coats with some paint I had left over from painting the shed.Don’t worry too much about what kind of paint you will be using as it will be covered over.
+Step 1: The first thing to do is to paint the buckets white.
+This is to stop the print from showing through the decoupage.
+I actually painted 2 coats with some paint I had leftover from painting the shed.

 When decoupaging with paper napkins, the paper is very thin.
-This means that design on the storage tubs can show through.
+This means that the design on the storage tubs can show through.
 That is why it is best to paint over the tubs before decoupage.

 With round tapered objects, it is much easier to decoupage them in strips.
 I successfully used this method before when making the map mason jar banks.

-3. Most paper napkins are 3ply.
+Step 3: Most paper napkins are 3ply.
 For decoupage, you only use the top printed layer of the napkin.

-4. Next, using a brush apply Mod Podge to the side of the hanging storage bucket.
+Step 4: Next, using a brush apply Mod Podge to the side of the hanging storage bucket.
 Then carefully stick down the strip of the paper napkin.

-5. Carry on adding strips of paper napkins until the whole storage bucket is covered.
+Step 5: Add strips of paper napkins until the whole storage bucket is covered.

 Make sure you line up the pattern with every new strip of paper napkin you stick down.

-5. Once the paper napkins have dried.
+Step 6: Once the paper napkins have dried.
 Cut away any bits of napkin overlapping the edges.

 Then, cover the outside of the DIY storage tubs with another layer of Mod Podge.
-When this dries it will act as a protective varnish.
+When this dries, it will act as a protective varnish.

 Finishing Off The Hanging Storage